Crimora School

 Crimora School, also known as Crimora Grammar School, is a historic public school building located at Crimora, Augusta County, Virginia.
-The original section was built in 1927, and is a brick building consisting of an auditorium/gymnasium as the core of the building with rectangular gabled blocks on either side containing two rooms with the projecting gable ends.
-It is in a Vernacular Bungalow style.
-The school was subsequently expanded in the 1930s and in 1942.
-In 1954–55, the school was again enlarged with a large brick veneer rear addition containing six classrooms, a cafeteria, teacher's lounge, library and office.
+The original section was built in 1927, and is a single-story brick building consisting of an auditorium/gymnasium as the core of the building flanked by classrooms.
+It was expanded multiple times over the next few decades to accommodate the growing population.
+The building now serves as a community center.

 It was listed on the National Register of Historic Places in 1985.